MrProgs/FourColoringWithThreads/README.md

 FourColoringWithThreads
 =======================

-A small program that, using threads, colors the map of the United States using only four colors.
+A small program that, using threads and a Greedy algorithm, colors the map of the United States using only four colors.